 The pandemic has fundamentally changed our financial ideologies and has left an impact, which is still affecting our society.
 This outbreak has had a tremendous impact on the common man and the need for access to instant funds has become extremely important.
 Fortunately, both financial institutions and the government have come up with initiatives and other means of financial assistance.
 Two of the many financial services offered are EPF advances and short-term personal loans.

-What is an EPF advance?
+What is an EPF advance withdrawal or EPF loan?

 EPF stands for employee provident fund.
 The goal of the EPF is to help employees save money for their retirement by setting aside a small portion of their salaries each month.
 Workers in the public and private sectors are both eligible to receive these benefits.